radu-matei/radu-matei.github.io/content/blog/kubernetes-jenkins-azure.md

 author = "Radu Matei"
 categories = ["docker", "kubernetes", "jenkins"] date = "2017-10-08"
-description = "Deploy Jenkins using Helm, create Jenkins declarative pipelines and execute builds in Kubernetes pods" linktitle = "" title = "Jenkins declarative pipelines with Kubernetes " type = "post" summary = "The goal of this article is to show you how to deploy Jenkins to your Kuberentes cluster using Helm and write Jenkins declarative pipelines that execute builds within pods in your cluster - all of this while replicating your Jenkins configuration and persisting everything with Kubernetes persistent storage."
+description = "Deploy Jenkins using Helm, create Jenkins pipelines and execute builds in Kubernetes pods" linktitle = "" title = "Jenkins pipelines with Kubernetes " type = "post" summary = "The goal of this article is to show you how to deploy Jenkins to your Kuberentes cluster using Helm and write Jenkins pipelines that execute builds within pods in your cluster - all of this while replicating your Jenkins configuration and persisting everything with Kubernetes persistent storage."
 +++

 Table of Contents